-Imagine it’s noon, and you’re about 15 minutes en route to a critical 2:00 p.m. appointment for a job that you need and want.
+Imagine it’s noon, and you’re about 15 minutes en route to a critical 2:00 p.m. interview for a job that you need and want.

 Suddenly, you realize you left your phone at home with the person’s number and address.
-If you use your phone’s map app, it will take about 45 minutes to get to your appointment.
-Or, you can continue and hope you’ll get there in time, but if you make even one wrong turn you might be late for this important appointment.
+Decision time.
+Dash home for the phone because with GPS it would only take 45 minutes to get to your interview.
+Or, hope your memory will get you there in time, knowing that if you make even one wrong turn you’ll probably be late.

-Would you take the time to go back and get your phone and directions, or would you wing it?
+Would you take the time to go back and get your phone, or would you wing it?

 In George Clason’s book, The Richest Man in Babylon, Arkad is “the richest man in Babylon.”
 When Arkad’s friends asked him why he was rich and they were not, even though they had grown up together and it didn’t appear he was any more deserving than they, his response was: